Doping the Mott insulating state of the triangular-lattice Hubbard model reveals the Sordi transition

-This transition could have profound implications as it appears to be the hallmark of the onset of a strongly correlated PG~\cite{Hankevych:2006,Sordi:2012}, namely a pseudogap that is a consequence only of short-range spin correlations~\cite{Senechal:2004,kyung:2006b}, not of long-wavelength spin fluctuations~\cite{Vilk:1997}.
-What is meant by pseudogap here and in cuprates will become clear later.
+What is meant by pseudogap in this work simply refers to the appearance of a local minimum in the density of states, exemplified in Fig.~\ref{fig:sordi_transition}~(b) and quantified in the Supplemental Material~\cite{supplemental}.
+Notice that the PG phase is different from the bad-metal or bad-insulator phases discussed in single-site DMFT~\cite{Georges:2013,vucicevic:2013} since in these high-temperature phases one does not observe sharp peaks surrounding the minimum at the Fermi level.
 In short, it is a phase where density of states and spin susceptibility are reduced and where various features appear in transport.
 Its onset for decreasing temperature happens at $T^*(p)$ that depends on doping $p$.
-The Sordi transition explains several features of the pseudogap in cuprates~\cite{Sordi:2012,SordiResistivity:2013,SordiSuperconductivityPseudogap:2012,Reymbaut:2019,Walsh_Sound_2022,Sordi_Specific_heat_2019,Walsh_Sordi_Opalescence_2019}, for example the experimentally observed sudden drop of $T^*$ at a critical doping $p^*$~\cite{doiron-leyraudPseudogapPhaseCuprate2017,CyrChoinieres_Nernst:2017}, critical opalescence~\cite{Walsh_Sordi_Opalescence_2019,Campi_Bianconi_2022} and the specific heat maximum~\cite{Sordi_Specific_heat_2019,Michon_Specific_Heat_2019} plus logarithmic temperature dependence~\cite{Reymbaut:2019,Michon_Specific_Heat_2019}.
+The Sordi transition also explains several features of the pseudogap in cuprates~\cite{Sordi:2012,SordiResistivity:2013,SordiSuperconductivityPseudogap:2012,Reymbaut:2019,Walsh_Sound_2022,Sordi_Specific_heat_2019,Walsh_Sordi_Opalescence_2019, fournierTwoLinearScattering2024}, for example the experimentally observed sudden drop of $T^*$ at a critical doping $p^*$~\cite{doiron-leyraudPseudogapPhaseCuprate2017,CyrChoinieres_Nernst:2017}, critical opalescence~\cite{Walsh_Sordi_Opalescence_2019,Campi_Bianconi_2022}, the specific heat maximum~\cite{Sordi_Specific_heat_2019,Michon_Specific_Heat_2019} plus logarithmic temperature dependence~\cite{Reymbaut:2019,Michon_Specific_Heat_2019}, and even possibly high temperature linear scattering rate~\cite{fournierTwoLinearScattering2024,grissonnanche_linear-temperature_2021}.

 More generally, the Sordi transition can be defined as a first-order transition between a strongly correlated metal and a weakly correlated metal.
 It is important to contrast the first-order nature of such a transition to general doping-driven transitions~\cite{Kotliar:2002, GullFerrero:2010, Sordi:2011, fayePseudogaptometalTransitionAnisotropic2017, bragancaCorrelationDrivenLifshitzTransition2018, fratinoDopingdrivenResistiveCollapse2022, chatzieleftheriouMottQuantumCritical2023, KotliarRMP:2006, LTP:2006, Macridin:2006}.